onedata/onedata/README.md

     command line tool which enables transparent access to user data spaces through [Fuse](https://github.com/libfuse/libfuse) virtual filesystem,

-Each of those components has its own code repository listed in table below:
+Each of those components has its own code repository listed in the table below:

 | Component | Repository      |